Twitter to double its character limit: will it be enough?

 Twitter continues to face significant challenges.
 Its Q2 results showed slow user growth and a fall in ad revenues.
 The business is under pressure from investors to show that it has a long-term, profitable future.
 This morning Twitter announced its latest product development: it’s planning to double the character limit from 140 to 280 characters.
 For a network well-loved for the brevity of its tweets it’s a bold move.
-And will it be enough to improve Twitter’s fortunes?
+Will it be enough to improve Twitter’s fortunes?

 Twitter’s rationale for making the change